omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Once the certificate is installed on the computer, you can sign the file with SignTool from Windows SDK.

+Install Windows SDK if needed.
+Typical Windows SDK path is

+\Program Files (x86)\Windows Kits\10\bin\10.0.1234.0\x86"

-The command looks like this:
+The sign command looks like this:

 SignTool sign /n "SomeCompany Ltd" /t "https://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"

 This stores the signature and timestamp on the EXE meta data.

 To check the signature, use Windows Explorer, righ-click the file and select Properties.

 Sign app executable, build the installer and sign the installer EXE.